Gillispie, Hopkins-Gillispie to Visit CBT as Black History Month Executive Speakers

 The College partners with the Richmond Chamber of Commerce to bring leaders of business, industry, and government to EKU's campus to address students, faculty, and members of the Richmond community and surrounding areas on current topics and issues.

-We are pleased to welcome Dr. Delphina Hopkins-Gillispie and Charley E. Gillispie as the 2019 CBT Black History Month Executive Speakers.
-They will visit the EKU campus on Tuesday, February 5, 2019, to speak with College faculty, staff and students.
+We were pleased to welcome Dr. Delphina Hopkins-Gillispie and Charley E. Gillispie as the 2019 CBT Black History Month Executive Speakers.
+They visited the EKU campus on Tuesday, February 5, 2019, to speak with College faculty, staff and students.

 "As part of the CBT Black History Month Executive Speaker Series, the College of Business and Technology invites prominent leaders to our campus to discuss current topics and issues related to their expertise.
 The guest speaker has an opportunity to interact with students, faculty, and other interested participants during a public address, round table discussion, and luncheon.
 We are pleased to have the Richmond Chamber of Commerce join with us in providing this enrichment opportunity." -- Dr. Tom Erekson, Dean, EKU College of Business and Technology

-Gillispie and Hopkins-Gillispie will speak on their experiences at a Public Address in the Business and Technology Center Rogow Auditorium (BTC 049) from 9:30 to 10:45 a.m.
-They will also be available to discuss current events and issues at a Faculty Breakfast Roundtable from 8:15 to 9:15 a.m. in the Business and Technology Center Executive Conference Room (BTC 206).
+Gillispie and Hopkins-Gillispie spoke on their experiences at a Public Address in the Business and Technology Center Rogow Auditorium (BTC 049) from 9:30 to 10:45 a.m.
+They were also available to discuss current events and issues at a Faculty Breakfast Roundtable from 8:15 to 9:15 a.m. in the Business and Technology Center Executive Conference Room (BTC 206).

 Dr. Delphina Hopkins-Gillispie, a native of Greenville, South Carolina, earned her bachelor’s degree in Biology at Berea College and Master of Science degree in Biological Sciences/Microbiology in 1975 from Eastern Kentucky University.
 Hopkins-Gillispie’s career began at the United States Department of Agriculture Forest Service as a microbiological analyst and lab coordinator.
 She then accepted a position at the University of Kentucky Medical Center as a medical researcher in neonatal-perinatal medicine.
 Motivated and encouraged by a desire to work with students, she obtained a teaching license in secondary science education at North Central College in 1994, and earned her Ph.D. in curriculum and instruction at Purdue University.
 She spent the latter part of her professional career as a professor, teaching human anatomy & physiology, biotechnology, science methods, and multicultural education classes.